 Although an ammonia smell following a strenuous workout may be nothing to worry about, it could also be a red flag concerning your diet and lifestyle choices.

 When we exercise, our body uses carbohydrates as fuel – You can think of the carbs as gas and our body as the car.
-Now when the gas runs out before the car has reached its destination, it’s forced to dip into another energy supply to keep going.
-That’s where protein comes in to play – Our body starts breaking down theamino acids in protein for added energy.
+Now when the gas runs out before the vehicle has reached its destination, it’s forced to dip into another energy supply to keep going.
+That’s where protein comes in to play – Our body starts breaking down amino acids in protein for added energy.

 Ammonia is a byproduct of protein metabolism, which is promptly excreted in our sweat – Hence the foul stench.
 If you’re on a trendy low-carb diet and dealing with ammonia-scented underarms, try including a starch as your pre-workout snack.
 The extra carbs will keep your body from dipping into your protein supplies and creating that unwanted odor.
 Also, remember to drink plenty of water as this can exacerbate an already, uh, stinky situation.